If you’ve got this far, and you are desperate enough to scour the Internet for advice, you probably need it!

 KEEP BUSY (when you can)

-Most of the time all you will want to do is lye in bed and mope, and for the most part, that’s probably the best thing.
-But try sometimes to drag yourself out of your pit, even if its for a short while.
+Most of the time all you will want to do is lay in bed and mope, and for the most part, that’s probably the best thing.
+But try sometimes to drag yourself out of your pit, even if it’s for a short while.
 Flick through your phone, watch a film, read a book.
-Putting your attention onto something else can make you forget about the illness for a while.
+Putting your attention on something else can make you forget about the illness for a while.

 You will learn in time what your body likes and doesn’t like.
 Don’t put extra strain on your body, if it feels like a bad move, going out the house or taking a shower- just don’t do it.